zanqi/python-complexity/README.md

 </td><td> <tt> n &lt;= 64000 </tt>
 </td><td> 14% rms error
 </td></tr></tbody></table>
 What should the right high-order term be for copy and list items?
 It seems these should be linear, but the data for both looks somewhat super-linear.
-We've modelled copy here as linear and list items as n lg(n), but these formular need further work and exploration.
+I've modelled copy here as linear and list items as n lg(n), but these formular need further work and exploration.

 Cost of Python Set Operations
 ----------------------------------------------